yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 [Here's a list of resources on Chinese in general, which I should be updating soon](https://yxlol.github.io/yx/resource/2022-05-12-chinese-resources.html)

 [And here's a song list I doubt if I can update, since I listen to German songs almost exclusively these days](https://yxlol.github.io/yx/resources/2022-05-14-chinese-song-list.html)

+Before you delve into the sea of information, I want to apologize if you find it overwhelming.
+I do have the habit of clustering information (so whatever I found that's relevant and worth looking at by my standard), I would put them together.
+So feel free to ignore whatever you are not interested in.
+You **don't** need these information **at all** to learn Chinese. (that's why I call it informal)

+I hope you find some of them helpful.
+And again, feel free to request materials, because I do enjoy finding random information...

 ---

 ## Chinese Education